wwood/singlem/docs/usage/query.md

   How many nearest neighbours to search for with approximate nearest
     neighbours.
 Of these hits, only \--max-nearest-neighbours will actually be reported.
-Ignored for \--search-method naive. [default:
+Ignored for \--search-method naive and scann-naive. [default: 100]
-    100]

 **\--threads** *THREADS*